 As you can see from the image above, the putting pendulum has a slightly different shape when you have an arm lock putter in your hands.

 Instead of the putter head hanging in the middle of the pendulum, the putter becomes an extension of the left hand side of the triangle.
 Now all you have to is hold this angle throughout the putting stroke.

 2. You place your right hand onto the putter, using whichever style feels most comfortable

 Traditional Grip – Matt Kuchar simply places his right hand onto the grip, as if he were holding a traditional putter.
 Keegan Bradley does the same thing.

 Left Hand Low – You can also putt left hand low with an arm lock putter.
-However, this is the least popular method, and you may need to add even more weight to the putter head if you go down this road.
-It makes the putting stroke feel ultra secure, but a bit top heavy.
-We would only recommend this method for people who have been putting left hand low for years.
+However, cross handed arm lock putting is the least popular method, and you may need to add even more weight to the putter head if you go down this road.
+It makes the putting stroke feel ultra-secure, but a bit top-heavy.
+We would only recommend this method for people who have been putting cross handed for years.

 How do you choose the right length Arm Lock Putter?